Chapter Twenty Three - Gold Fever

 Professor Neal looked at the tooth, "I don't know.
 We'll have to keep on exploring the contents for any more clues."

 The outside of the jar had illustrations of a couple of figures in the glazed surface.
 When Professor Neal examined the drawings with a magnifying glass, he spotted a club in one figure's hand, and what looked like a sword in the hand of the other figure.
-It was a battle scene and the tooth was possibly a trophy.
+It appeared to be a battle scene with the tooth possibly being a trophy.
 The professor encouraged Sally to continue cleaning the inside of the jar.
 She discovered twelve teeth which she neatly arranged on the table by size.
 The last tooth she pulled out was capped with shiny smooth gold.
 She stared at it for a few seconds before calling the professor back over to look at it.

 Professor Neal fingered it a minute then stepped out into the light and held it up to examine with a magnifying glass.
 When he was finished he handed it back to Sally.
 "Place it with the other teeth and don't lose sight of them."